EXCLUSIVE-Fast-fashion giant Shein plans Mexico factory - sources

 By Krystal Hu and Arriana McLymore

-May 23 (Reuters) - Online fashion giant Shein is exploring plans to build a factory in Mexico, as one of its manufacturing hubs outside China, sources familiar with the matter told Reuters.
+May 23 (Reuters) - Online fashion giant Shein is exploring plans to build a factory in Mexico as one of its manufacturing hubs outside China, sources familiar with the matter told Reuters, as the company faces increased scrutiny from U.S. lawmakers and looks to expand its Latin America footprint.

-The factory, which will produce Shein items and is part of the retailer's push to localize production, could shorten shipping time and cut distribution costs for Shein customers in Latin America.
-It follows its announcement that it will build a manufacturing network in Brazil to serve as a global customer base.
+The factory, which will make Shein products and is part of the retailer's push to localize production, could shorten shipping time and cut distribution costs for customers in Latin America.
+In April, Shein said it would build a manufacturing network in Brazil to serve as a global customer base.

-Now headquartered in Singapore, Shein competes with PDD Holdings' PDD.O Temu, which sells low-priced items ranging from clothing to electronics from China in the U.S.
+Now based in Singapore, Shein competes with PDD Holdings' PDD.O Temu, which sells low-priced items ranging from clothing to electronics from China in the U.S.

+Shein and Temu face growing scrutiny from the U.S. Congress over what some lawmakers describe as their exploitation of U.S. trade laws.
+Shein also has come under fire in markets including India and Brazil for its supply-chain links to China.

-A final location for the Mexico site has not been decided yet, said the sources, who requested anonymity as the discussions are private.
+A final location for the Mexico site has not been decided, said the sources, who requested anonymity as the discussions are private.

-Shein will use funds from its recent capital raise of $2 billion from investors including Mubadala MUDEV.UL and Sequoia China to fund the expansion, as it eyes an initial public offering in the U.S. Despite a valuation cut to $66 billion in its latest funding round, the retailer still posts annual revenue growth of 40%, one of the sources added.
+Shein will use funds from its recent capital raise of $2 billion from investors including Mubadala MUDEV.UL and Sequoia China for the expansion, as it eyes a U.S. initial public offering.
+Despite a valuation cut to $66 billion in its latest funding round, the retailer still posts annual revenue growth of 40%, one of the sources added.

-Shein, in an emailed statement, declined to comment on the plan, but said it is committed to localization as it expands to new markets.
+Shein declined to comment on the expansion, but said it is committed to localization as it adds new markets.

-"SHEIN’s localization strategy allows us to shorten delivery times to customers while expanding product variety and supporting local economies," said Marcelo Claure, chairman of SHEIN Latin America, in the statement.
+"SHEIN's localization strategy allows us to shorten delivery times to customers while expanding product variety and supporting local economies," Marcelo Claure, chairman of SHEIN Latin America, said in an emailed statement.

 Shein is "continuing to explore nearshoring options," he added, referring to manufacturing closer to the point of sale.